dfrnt-labs/terminusdb-docs-static/src/app/docs/graphs-explanation/page.md

   metadata:
     title: Graphs Explanation
     description: >-
-      An introduction to the hierarchy and system of graphs used by TerminusDB and TerminusCMS for collaboration and revision control.
+      An introduction to the hierarchy and system of graphs used by TerminusDB for collaboration and revision control.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png